AnmolYaseen01/Flight-On-time-Arrival-Prediction/README.md

 # Flight Data Analysis and Prediction

-This Jupyter Notebook focuses on the analysis and prediction of flight data using pandas, scikit-learn and machine learning techniques to performs analysis on flight data and applies a Random Forest model for regression tasks.
+This Jupyter Notebook is dedicated to the exploration and prediction of flight data by leveraging pandas, scikit-learn, and machine learning techniques.
+It conducts a comprehensive analysis of flight data and employs a Random Forest model specifically designed for regression tasks.

 ## Data Loading and Exploration